Skip to content

 Legal & Compliance

-A formal written notice sent by a tenant to a landlord specifying identified CAM overcharges, the legal and contractual basis for the dispute, and the amount requested for reimbursement.
-A dispute letter draft is typically the first step before legal action.
+A formal written notice specifying identified CAM overcharges, the legal and contractual basis for the dispute, and the amount requested for reimbursement.
+The dispute letter draft is typically the first step before legal action and the direct deliverable of a CAM audit engagement.

 Audit RightsStatute of LimitationsLookback Period